Skip to Content

 Caramelized Onions

-Richly sweet and buttery, caramelized onions are pure savory deliciousness and require only a few ingredients—yellow onions, low heat and a little patience.
+Learning how to make caramelized onions isn’t hard at all.
+Richly buttery, caramelized onions make everything better, and require only a few ingredients: Yellow onions, heat and patience.

-While you’ve surely eaten them before—if you’ve had homemade onion dip, you’ve had caramelized onions—you may not be familiar with exactly what caramelized onions are.
-Caramelized onions are yellow onions that have been cooked slowly over low heat to—surprise surprise—caramelize the sugars in the onion.
-And what exactly do caramelized onions taste like?
-As the name suggests, they have a sweetness that’s totally unique—perfect caramelized onions are savory and rich and totally addictive.
+While you’ve surely eaten them before (if you’ve had homemade Caramelized Onion Dip, you’ve tasted caramelized onions) you may not be familiar with exactly what caramelized onions are.
+Caramelized onions are yellow onions that have been cooked slowly over low heat to caramelize the sugars in the onion.
+As the name suggests, have a sweetness that’s totally unique—perfect caramelized onions are savory and rich.
+Even though their flavor is famously complex, making caramelized onions is extremely simple.
+It does take time—this is definitely a “low-and-slow” recipe—but time is just about all that this easy caramelized onion recipe requires of you.
+Whether you’re going to gobble them up with some goat cheese, or add them to a Patty Melt, let’s get started!

 How To Make Caramelized Onions:

-3. When the onions are deeply brown, jammy and meltingly soft, and their sweetly enticing smell is so powerful that you just can’t take it anymore, you’re done!
+5. When the onions are deeply brown (but not burned!), jammy and meltingly soft, you’re done!

 The good news is that, although they take some time to make, caramelized onions keep really well.
 Store them in an airtight container in the fridge, and they’ll be just as sweet, rich and delicious as the day you made them for at least a few days, and easily up to a week.